Cerinthe Kiwi Blue

 Cerinthe major purpurascens Annual 1"

 Cerinthe is described in Gerard's 16th century herbal as having flowers suitable for sipping honey.
-Long forgotten, it is making a comeback in the 21st century as gardeners treasure the intriguing tubular blue flowers.
+Long forgotten, it is making a comeback in the 21st century as gardeners treasure the intriguing tubular blue flowers and the blueish green foliage on this 12" plant.
 No known medicinal or culinary uses.
 Self sows but not a garden pest.
 Also known as Blue Shrimp Plant.